Has the Pandemic Hastened the Shift to Usage-Based Insurance Model?

 The use of UBI telematics system to calculate accurate premiums

-When considering usage-based insurance, the most obvious question that arises is, ‘how do you calculate usage?’
+When considering usage-based insurance, the most obvious question that arises is, ‘How do you calculate usage?’
 Telematics has long been used to record driver behavior, usually through a device known as a black box.
 But advancements in smartphone technology have made the black box obsolete.
-In this new UBI telematics system, a smartphone app can track the number of miles covered and the speed traveled by the driver using the mobile phone’s GPS system.
-This makes it easier to opt for a usage-based insurance scheme since it requires no extra effort for installing special devices.
+In this new UBI telematics system, a smartphone app can track the number of miles covered and the speed traveled by the driver using the mobile phone’s GPS.
+This makes it easier to opt for a usage-based insurance scheme since it requires no extra effort to install special devices.

 Ford Motor Co. is using its vehicular technology to secure agreements with insurance carriers like State Farm, Allstate, and Liberty Mutual to put drivers in control of an individualized pay-per-mile rate.
 Tesla and GM Motors have ventured into auto insurance, fairly recently, to leverage their technology to lower premium rates.